markburns/interactify/README.md

 This also makes it easy to add cron jobs to run interactors.
 As any interactor can be asyncified.
 By using it's internal Async class.

+> [!CAUTION]
-N.B. as your class is now executing asynchronously you can no longer rely on its promises later on in the chain.
+> As your class is now executing asynchronously you can no longer rely on its promises later on in the chain.

 ## FAQs
 - This is ugly isn't it?